The Sheerar features additional temporary exhibits focused on different themes of local and state history as well. These

 Notorious Payne County

 Notorious Payne County is an exhibit looking at the outlaw history of Payne County.
-This exhibit opened September 18, 2014 and will remain on view through May 2015.
+This exhibit opened September 18, 2014 and will remain on view through summer 2015.
 Stay tuned for details!

 The Sheerar Button Collection, a large collection of unusual buttons dating from the 1740s through the 1930s, is also on exhibit.
 This collection has been a part of Stillwater history since 1949, when Mrs. Lena Sheerar, who amassed the collection, moved from Wellsville, New York to be near her family in Stillwater.
 At the time of transport from New York to Stillwater, the entire collection weighed 87 pounds.